act-rules/act-rules.github.io/_rules/device-motion-bf0de1.md

 #### Passed Example 1

-[HTML document](https://dom.spec.whatwg.org/#concept-document) does not have [functionality](https://www.w3.org/WAI/WCAG21/Understanding/motion-actuation.html#dfn-functionality) that can be operated by device motion or user motion
+[HTML document](https://dom.spec.whatwg.org/#concept-document) does not have [functionality](https://www.w3.org/WAI/WCAG21/Understanding/motion-actuation.html#dfn-functionality) that can be operated by device motion or user motion.

 ```html
 <div>document content</div>